vartikabisariya/exerPythFileRename/README.md

 ## Create a Jupyter Notebook .ipynb file

+* 2022 update:
+  * The files have been created for you and put in the folder called files.
+  * Complete the assignment using the Jupyter Notebook included in the repository.
-* In Jupyter Notebook or VSCode navigate to your repository folder.
+* (old information - you don't need to do this) In Jupyter Notebook or VSCode navigate to your repository folder.
   * Create a new Jupyter Notebook called FileRenameTutorial.ipynb

 ## Watch Tutorial

 * Follow along with Python tutorial: File renaming (13 min): https://www.youtube.com/watch?v=ve2pmm5JqmI&list=PLG9A6ovzPqX6d9uWzx0UYN9pm0zzl5ofA&index=25&t=0s
+* 2022 update:
+  * The files have been created for you and put in the folder called files.
+  * Complete the assignment using the Jupyter Notebook included in the repository.
-* The presenter works with a set of files he already has.
+* (old information - you don't need to do this) The presenter works with a set of files he already has.
 We don't have those files, but we're really only concerned with the names.
 He's working with mp4 files.
 It may be helpful if you create files with the same names (or at least files with names that follow the same pattern) as the files he has.
 You can easily create dummy .txt files with the same names in a folder before you start the tutorial.
   * Earth - Our solar system - #4.txt
   * Jupiter - Our solar system - #6.txt
   * Mars - Our solar system - #5.txt